sph-mn/sph-sc-lib/readme.md

 with this definition, a zero in sets can not be found, but the set routines should work a tiny little bit faster.

 ## modularity and implementation
-the "imht_set_t" type is a structure with the two fields "size" and "content".
-"content" is a one-dimensional array that stores values at indices determined by a hash function. the set routines automatically adapt should the values for size and content change. therefore, automatic resizing can be implemented by adding new "add" and "remove" routines and rewriting the hash.
+the "imht_set_t" type is a structure with the two fields "size" and "content". "content" is a one-dimensional array that stores values at indices determined by a hash function. the set routines automatically adapt should the values for size and content change. therefore, automatic resizing can be implemented by adding new "add" and "remove" routines and rewriting the content data.

 # mi-list
 a minimal, generically usable linked list with custom element types.